 - Human Subjects.
 If research involves human subjects, discuss the use of human subjects as required in NIH grant applications.
-Provide targeted enrollment tables, a certificate of training in HS research for the PI, and proof of IRB approval for the project.
+Provide PHS Inclusion Enrollment report, a certificate of training in HS research for the PI, and proof of IRB approval for the project.
 No activities involving human subjects can be initiated without appropriate IRB approval of the protocol.
-If your proposal does not involve human subjects, please state so.
-File for IRB approval, if needed, when you begin preparation of your DRP application.
+Note: File for IRB approval, if needed, when you begin preparation of your DRP application.

 - Vertebrate Animals (1 page).
-If the project involves vertebrate animals, provide the following: 1) a description of procedures; 2) justification for model used; 3) address minimization of pain and distress; and 4) method of euthanasia according to NIH guidelines, addressing the required four points for animal use protocols (see https://grants.nih.gov/grants/olaw/vertebrate_animal_section.htm for additional information).
-Research involving vertebrate animals must be approved by the IACUC before work on the project can start.
-Submit your animal protocol for approval while you are preparing your DRP application.
-If the research does not involve vertebrate animals, please state so.
+If the project involves vertebrate animals, provide the following: 1) a description of procedures; 2) justification for model used; 3) address minimization of pain and distress; and 4) method of euthanasia according to NIH guidelines (click here for additional information).
+Research involving vertebrate animals must be approved by the IACUC before work on the project can begin.
+Note: Submit your animal protocol for approval while you are preparing your DRP application.

-- Biosafety.
+- Biosafety (1 page; if necessary).
 Discuss the biosafety aspects of the proposed work and, if necessary, file for approval from the Institutional Biosafety Committee as you prepare your proposal to SC INBRE.
 If there are no biohazards, please state so.

-- Plans for Further Development of the Work.
+- Plans for Further Development of the Work (1 page).
 Describe plans for publication and how you plan to use the data in grant proposals; if possible, mention specific opportunities for funding; new collaborations.
 For current DRP awardees seeking a 3rd year of funding, indicate how the additional funding will be crucial for a proposal submission within this 3rd year or how funds will be used to address reviews from a previous proposal submission.